QuirkyQubits/fetch-receipt-processor-challenge/README.md

 for examples of valid receipts, which can help you make calls to the Process API that have the correct JSON structure.

 This project includes a Dockerized setup, so you don't need to install Python/Django.
-You must have Git/Docker installed, however.
+You must have Docker installed, however.

 --- For the end user ---

 In order to run the code in this repo, follow these steps:

-1. Clone the repo
+1. Clone the repo, or just download it as a ZIP file

 git clone https://github.com/cerulea/fetch-receipt-processor-challenge